-9. Pastor, Pastoral Administrator, or School Administrator/Capital Campaign Committee reviews results of Capital Campaign and revises project as required.
-10. After review of the preliminary plan by the Parish Council or School Board, the Pastor, Pastoral Administrator, or School Administrator submits a completed questionnaire, schematic designs, and cost estimates to the Archdiocesan Building 4 weeks 4 WEEKS Commission for review and approval.
-11. Upon approval by the Archdiocesan Building Commission, the Project Planning Committee prepares a final project plan including architectural drawings and specifications, and project bids (minimum of 3).
-Pastor, Pastoral Administrator, or School Administrator then presents the final project plan to Parish Council, Finance Council, and/or 2 weeks School Board for review.
-12. Following review, the Pastor, Pastoral Administrator, or School Administrator submits final project plan and results of Capital Campaign to the Archbishop for his approval.
-This submission should include: Description of the final project plan Project cost (including copies of bids, minimum of 3) Details of funding for the project Loan application, if required Gift and pledge information for verification 13.
-Archdiocesan Finance Office analyzes loan application and verifies pledge sample for 4 weeks Archdiocesan Finance Council.
-14. Archdiocesan Finance Council reviews project and loan application and makes recommendation to the Archbishop.
-15. Archbishop approves loan and he (or his 2 weeks designate) signs all project related contracts.
+9. Pastor, Pastoral Administrator, or School Administrator/Capital Campaign Committee reviews 4 weeks results of Capital Campaign and revises project as required.
+10. After review of the preliminary plan by the Parish Council or School Board, the Pastor, Pastoral Administrator, or School Administrator submits schematic designs and cost estimates to the Archdiocesan Building Commission for review and approval.
+11. Upon approval by the Archdiocesan Building Commission, the Project Planning Committee 2 weeks prepares a final project plan including architectural drawings and specifications, and project bids (minimum of 3).
+Pastor, Pastoral Administrator, or School Administrator then presents the final project plan to Parish Council, Finance Council, and/or School Board for review.
+12. Following review, the Pastor, Pastoral Administrator or School Administrator submits final project plan and results of Capital Campaign to the Archbishop for his approval.
+This submission should include: a.
+Description of the final project plan b.
+Project cost (including copies of bids, minimum of 3) c.
+Details of funding for the project d.
+Loan application, if required e.
+Gift and pledge information for verification 13.
+Archdiocesan Finance Office analyzes loan application and verifies pledge sample for Archdiocesan Finance Council.
+14. Archdiocesan Finance Council reviews project and loan application and makes recommendation to 2 weeks the Archbishop. .
+15. Archbishop approves loan and he (or his designate) signs all project related contracts.
 PROJECT COMMUNICATION STATUS: 16.
 During construction, pastor, pastoral administrator, or school administrator notifies the Chief Financial Officer of any increased costs and submits change orders affecting design to the Director of Facilities for the Archdiocese.
 17. Pastor, Pastoral Administrator, or School Administrator notifies Chief Financial Officer when project is completed.
 18. Pastor, Pastoral Administrator, or School Administrator/Capital Campaign Committee prepares two copies of "as built" drawing.
 One copy is given to the Director of Facilities for the Archdiocese and the other is kept at the parish or school.